liyanqwq/cv.leozhao.org/src/pages/index.md

 Kowloon, Hong Kong | liyanqwq@gmail.com | [@liyanqwq](//github.com/liyanqwq)

-Leo ZHAO (ZHAO Bingcheng) is a full-stack web developer with extensive experience and skills in PHP/Laravel, NodeJS, Python, and other languages.
+Leo (BC) ZHAO is a full-stack web developer with extensive experience and skills in PHP/Laravel, NodeJS, Python, and other languages.
 He is currently pursuing a bachelor’s degree in artificial intelligence and information engineering at the Hong Kong Polytechnic University, and he is passionate about open source software development.

 ## Work Experience